mvs-develop/dev.bitshares.works/docs/development/installation.rst

 .. note::
-		- BitShares requires a 64-bit operating system to build, and will not build on a 32-bit OS.
+		- DNA requires a 64-bit operating system to build, and will not build on a 32-bit OS.
-		- BitShares now supports Ubuntu 18.04 LTS
+		- DNA now supports Ubuntu 18.04 LTS
-		- BitShares now supports OpenSSL 1.1.0
+		- DNA now supports OpenSSL 1.1.0

 |